 c.
 These plots could be done by non-governmental organizations or government organizations.

 d.
 This model shows presupposes the farmers making enough money from these practices with little capital input to make it worth their while to do it.

 Seeing how these methods have worked over 4 years in Borneo there is a video from Willi Smits on his organgutang project .
 In his project they have measured the ground water levels and the rain fall to show how his work increased both.

 Another farm using all of these practices, working without irrigation or fertilizer for the past 17 years where the rainfall is 650 mm (26 in.) mainly between June and November) with amazing yields, is Narsanna Koppula’s farm near Hyderabad, India.

 You know those times in life when you get a scrap of information and it changes your whole way of thinking?
 Well, yesterday my permaculture mentor Charolett Anthony recommended a movie to me.
 I sat with my children and watched it.
 My son 7 and my daughter 12 were brought to tears.
 We knew the world was in need of our help,yet,were unaware at how much.
 The experience was amazing, my daughter who sometimes has a challenge with my “extreme” choices in sustainability finally got it.
 She found a level of respect and understanding for me and our choices as a family and best of all she jumped on board to help me save the world!!
 The team is growing and I choose to stay in a place of LOVE while I navigate the world.
 I am grateful to all the people involved in putting this film together, and, even more, I am grateful to those who are making massive change in sustainable choices.
 Please take the time to watch this movie!
 AND BRING TISSUES!!

-I am a single mamma with two children that is passionately living a Life surrounded by the Tipi.
+We are a family of 4 that is passionately living a Life surrounded by the Tipi.
 These are our stories and our transparent life.
 We choose to share our inspired, silly, fun and free life living with the land.
 Have Fun and Laugh with us!